« Previous Page

 carbohydrate foods.
 Each

-serving size or standard portion contains about 15 grams of
+serving size or standard portion has about 15 grams of

-When you know the number of grams of carbohydrate in
+By using the number of grams of carbs in

-a meal, you can figure out how many units of insulin to take based on your
+a meal, you can figure out how much insulin to take.
+This is based on your

 personal insulin-to-carbohydrate ratio.

-For example: Your doctor may recommend that you take 1 unit of rapid-acting
+For example: Your doctor may advise you to take 1 unit of rapid-acting

-insulin for every 10 to 15 grams of carbohydrate you eat.
+insulin for every 10 to 15 grams of carbs you eat.
 So if your meal

-contains 50 grams of carbohydrate, and if your doctor has decided you need 1
+has 50 grams of carbs and your doctor says you need 1

-unit of insulin for every 10 grams of carbohydrate, you would need 5 units of
+unit of insulin for every 10 grams of carbs, you would need 5 units of

 insulin to keep your post-meal blood sugar from rising above your target